Professor-Ruiz/Master-Assignment-Template/docs/README.md

 ## Clone this repository

-> You only need to complete this step one time.
+> You only need to complete this step once.
 This will give you your own copy of this master template.
 You will use your own copy as a template each time you create an assignment repositories.

 1. Navigate to [https://github.com/Professor-Ruiz/master-assignment-template/generate](https://github.com/Professor-Ruiz/master-assignment-template/generate)
 2. Name your repository, then click ***Begin Import***